algmon/the-fashion-queen-agent/README.md

 ## agent technical aspects
 ### unified framework for both hardware and software - a conceptual model
 * ROS and Genesis for simulation
+* middleware

 ### unified framework for internal and external - a conceptual model
-* Tools such as sequential models, neural network etc to simulate the perception, planning and actions in fashion env
+* Tools such as sequential models, neural network etc to simulate the perception, planning, reasoning and action space in env for fashion
+* the pruning technique

 ### unified framework for agents with env - a conceptual model
-* Tools to communicate for collaboration and competition
+* Agents to communicate for collaboration and competition
-* Be harmony and be respected to the env
-* Learning from the env
+* The systems are learning from the env

-### unified framework for live and beauty - a conceptual model
+### unified framework for basic living and advanced beauty appreciation - a conceptual model
-* Beyond phisical, there is beauty.
+* Beyond basic living, there is beauty.
-* pruning

 ## our proposed methamatical models
 * the turning fashion machine
 * the deep fashion neural network

 ### code
-* SEND an email to mama.xiao@suanfamama.com for detail inquiries
+* The improved MIT license is applied and please SEND an email to mama.xiao@suanfamama.com for general inquiries

-## project & product name
+## project & product code
 * transformer^3

 ## core contributors
-* anying, 安迎，算法妈妈，anying@suanfamama.com
+* anying, 安迎，Suanfamama 算法妈妈，anying@suanfamama.com
-* jinpei, 锦培，算法妈妈, jinpei@suanfamama.com
+* jinpei, 锦培，Suanfamama 算法妈妈, jinpei@suanfamama.com
-* wei, 为，算法妈妈, wei.huang@suanfamama.com
+* wei, 为，Suanfamama 算法妈妈, wei.huang@suanfamama.com
-* youling, 优玲，算法妈妈, youling@suanfamama.com
+* youling, 优玲，Suanfamama 算法妈妈, youling@suanfamama.com
-* wei, 纬，算法妈妈, wei@suanfamama.com
+* wei, 纬，Suanfamama 算法妈妈, wei@suanfamama.com
-* mama, 妈妈, 算法妈妈, mama.xiao@suanfamama.com
+* mama, 妈妈, Suanfamama 算法妈妈, mama.xiao@suanfamama.com

-## referneces part1
+## referneces part1 - papers
 * Weimin Shen, https://viterbi-web.usc.edu/~wmshen/, for the contribution of adaptive, self-reconfigurable, autonomous robots and systems
 * Kaiming He, https://people.csail.mit.edu/kaiming/, for the contribution of large vision models
 * Kevin Knight, https://kevincrawfordknight.github.io/, for the contribution of language understanding